Inside the SonicJS Plugin Architecture: A Deep Dive

 ββββββββββββββββββββββββ

-If any step throws, the manager records the error against the plugin's status entry but does not break the host app.
+If any step throws, the error is logged against that plugin but does not break the host app.
 Other plugins continue to load.

 | Method | When it fires | What it should do |